What is potassium?

 Properties of potassium

 The physical and chemical properties of potassium can be readily understood in terms of its outer electronic configuration.
 It has only one electron in the s-orbital over a noble gas core.
-Due to very low first ionization energy, it losing one electron to form K+ cation.
+Due to the very low first ionization energy, it loses one electron to form a K+ cation.

 |Properties of Potassium

 |Electron per shell||2, 8, 8, 1|

 |Melting point||63.5 °C, 146.3 °F|